 I want to start with something I hear all the time.
 "Well such and such electrical only wanted to charge me this much to complete the work".

 I've heard this so many times in my electrical career, and sometimes it works out for the customer.
 But, I've also seen some really sloppy electrical work.
-Sometime outright dangerous.
+Sometimes outright dangerous.

 I believe any qualified #electrician would not have created such a problem.
 This could have been easily been avoided, but somewhere along the line the wrong person was trusted.
 Because of this the homeowner is stuck with a bill in the thousands to correct a problem that should have never been.